-Whether it turns out to a pulled muscle or a slipped disc, you’re going to need medical help.
+Whether it turns out to be a pulled muscle or a slipped disc, you’re going to need medical help.
 That means you’re about to enter the workers compensation maze.

-Who you gonna call?
+The question is: Who you gonna call?

 The first call some people make is to a workers comp lawyer.
 That’s a great idea, except when it’s not.

 Allow us to explain the difference and help you decide when to lawyer up.

 The first word of advice belongs to New York City based attorney Barry Janay.

 “When I started my practice in 2003, our slogan was, “not all lawyers are created equal,” said Janay, whose broad-based practice includes employment law.
 “Someone who isn’t experienced in a certain area could end up doing more harm than good.